maybebyte/anthesis/on-lonely-passions.md

 really anything to do with [hacking](http://www.catb.org/jargon/html/H/hacker.html),[^1] are difficult to relay to others effectively, and I think I've figured out why.
-In order to explain my reasoning, let's examine one of my other passions first: music.
+To explain my reasoning, let's examine one of my other passions
+first: music.

 [^1]: As the document mentions, the term 'hacker' is best when bestowed by others.
 I don't call myself a hacker for the same reason one